gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now, within the client VM, right-click the Start menu and select System > select Rename this PC (advanced) > on the computer name tab, click Change > under Member of, type in mydomain.com, and click ok > now log in with the created admin login info (from the previous step). > Click ok on the welcome message, click close, and restart now (this will restart the client VM)
+Now, within the client VM, right-click the Start menu and select System > select advanced system settings > on the computer name tab, click Change > under Member of, type in mydomain.com, and click ok > Now, log in with the created admin login info (from the previous step). > Click ok on the welcome message, click close, and restart now (this will restart the client VM)
 </p>
 <br />